 But don’t forget–the word is “gently”.

-For most of us, our dog’s aren’t just pets, they’re family members, so by following your Vet’s directions and utilizing the loving care you know so well, it won’t be long before your four-legged family member is once again, both Bright-Eyed and Bushy-Tailed.
+For most of us, our dogs aren’t just pets, they’re family members, so by following your Vet’s directions and utilizing the loving care you know so well, it won’t be long before your four-legged family member is once again, both Bright-Eyed and Bushy-Tailed.

-Which means that the next time you are in a mood for one of those old sentimental movies, there won’t be any Dry-Eye’s in the house.
+This means that the next time you are in a mood for one of those old sentimental movies, there won’t be any Dry-Eye’s in the house.